-The Deliver tool features two tools to conditionally display text within a message.
+The Deliver tool features two tools to display text in a message conditionally.
 The first, conditional logic, can be accessed by clicking the if icon.
 To use conditional logic:

 - Highlight the text to be conditionally displayed.